Antonio_Diaz via Getty Images

 Sure, sit-ups and planks can help, but your core is about more than just your abs.
 Your hips and glutes, known as your posterior chain, are also a big part of the picture.
 And to build a stronger core, Peloton instructor Marcel Maurer often turns to glute bridges.
 In fact, he deems it a “must-have” in your training program.

-To help you safely and effectively master this move, we asked Marcel and Kelcie Wittman, PT, DPT, a Colorado-based board-certified clinical specialist in sports physical therapy to share their secrets.
+To help you safely and effectively master this move, we asked Marcel and a panel of physical therapy pros to share their tips and tricks.

 What Is a Glute Bridge?